Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 #### 6. Calculate Growth Rate Momentum of each Category

-The below chart shows CAGR changes for the period of Q4 2012 to Q3 2022.
-It tells the trend of growth rate momentum for each category from the long term to the short term.
+To get the growing momentum of each category, I queried the CAGR change from long term to short term (from a 9 years interval to 1 year interval) to see the trend.

+We will find that in a 3 years interval, other than "Tequila", the growth rate of other categories started to decline and some even turn negative in a 2 years interval.

 ![cagr_change_over_years](https://user-images.githubusercontent.com/95849080/202111162-7ed63beb-8eb2-4e80-a2a2-c61c87e86bff.jpg)

-From the chart, it is observed that in a 3 years interval, other than "Tequila", the growth rate of other categories started to decline and some even turn negative in a 2 years interval.

 [Code in this part of analysis](https://github.com/Isaacppp/Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa-Area/blob/main/analyze_growth_rate_momentum)